Logan Reserve

 Logan Reserve is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Logan Reserve's dwelling structures, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Brisbane metro's composition of 73.5% houses and 26.5% other dwellings.
-Home ownership in Logan Reserve stood at 12.2%, with mortgaged dwellings at 38.9% and rented ones at 48.8%.
-The median monthly mortgage repayment was $1,733, lower than Brisbane metro's average of $1,863.
-The median weekly rent in Logan Reserve was $390, compared to Brisbane metro's $380.
+Logan Reserve's dwelling structures, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings.
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Logan Reserve was at 12.2%, with mortgaged dwellings at 38.9% and rented ones at 48.8%.
+The median monthly mortgage repayment in the area was $1,733, lower than Brisbane metro's $1,863.
+The median weekly rent figure was $390, compared to Brisbane metro's $380.
 Nationally, Logan Reserve's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing